 Yes, New Mexico literature belongs on the map

-Our region’s literary culture can match anywhere in the world—with the right champions.
+Our region’s literary culture can match anywhere in the world—with support from the right champions.

 ZACH HIVELY